Iniciaste sesión como:

 The bow shows reverence and gratitude and usually accompanies the gassho gesture.
 When bowing, the hands are still joined but we bring the body forward and then back to the upright position.

 The sutras and chanting books should be treated with the utmost respect.
 Before and after chanting, the book is raised to the level of the forehead as a sign of reverence for the words of the Buddha and the masters.
+We also avoid to put sutra books on the floor, on sitting places or to put any other object on top of them.

 "Buddhism is mindfulness.
 Mindfulness is to be mindful of the Buddha.
-To be mindful of the Buddha is our daily practice: joining hands in gassho, bowing in raihai, saying namandabu without calculating, doing itadaku with the book of sutras, chanting, being aware of the steps of the ritual..."
+To be mindful of the Buddha is our daily practice...joining hands in gassho, bowing in raihai, saying namandabu without calculating, doing itadaku with the book of sutras, chanting, being aware of the steps of the ritual..."

-It is time to listen to the dharma.
 It is always important to listen with an attitude of utmost attention: ‘as if we are listening for the first time as if his message is addressed exclusively to us and as if this is the last opportunity we have to hear about Buddhism’.
+Our bodily posture should reflect this attitude.

 ‘A service is an opportunity to connect with the Buddha, with the teaching and with other practitioners’.